This may sound a little deep, but I see life as being a continuous stream of lessons.

 If we're open to it, everyday we have the opportunity to learn new things.
-To learn from our mistakes and to learn from others' mistakes as well.
+We get to learn from our mistakes and from other people's mistakes as well.

 You know what they say, "When you know better, you do better"

 I also believe that life pans out in a way that allows us to learn the lessons that we need to learn.